aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-resource-assignments/assignment-budget/_index.md

 ### **Getting Assignment Budget with Aspose.Tasks**
 The following example shows how to get an assignment budget using Aspose.Tasks.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithResourceAssignments-GetResourceAssignmentBudget-GetResourceAssignmentBudget.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithResourceAssignments-GetResourceAssignmentBudget.cs" >}}